 Store this granita in an airtight glass container for up to one week.
 Before serving, let it thaw briefly and rake through the mixture with a fork.

 Feel free to leave out the gin.
 In that case, replace the gin with water, sparkling water, lemonade, limeade, or orange juice.
+Adjust the sweetness to your taste.

 Refrigerate for up to one month.
 Use it for making cocktails, lemonade, sweeten homemade popsicles, iced tea, add it to coffee, or drizzle it over dry cake.
 Try this Tamarind Margarita.